retest/rebazer/README.md

 `java -jar rebazer-VERSION.jar --spring.config.location=file:./application.yml`

+### Docker

+There exist a docker image on [docker hub](https://hub.docker.com/r/martinvietz/rebazer/).
+An example configuration for the docker container is placed in the [docker-compose.yml](./docker-compose.yml).

+To configure the rebazer mount the configuration file at `/application.yml`.
+To optimize production setups it is recommended to mount `/rebazer-workspace` as a external storage or ram disk.

 ### Debian package

 **Attention**: We don't ship a fully functional configuration for this package.
 So after installation, one must ensure that a proper configuration is placed in `/etc/rebazer`.
 Also make sure that the configuration file is accessible by the user `rebazer`.